LoremLabs/hackathon-ethglobal-2022/README.md

 Incidentally, the term `blessed` is inspired by Perl's [blessed refererents](https://www.perl.com/pub/1999/09/refererents.html/) which is inspirational for this design too.

+We also imagine that applications like Etherscan could use our tagging feature to display the properties of contracts instead of requiring [manual configuration of labels](https://info.etherscan.com/public-name-tags-labels/).

-## Referential Attributes: Blessed Things
+## Referential Attributes: Tags

 We use the term "referential attributes" to include data whose source is defined by another address.
-We call this referred address the `Blessed Thing`.
-Contracts that implement this protocol will define their blessed properties in a unique mapping namespace–for instance Things may be a License, Entitlement, Description, or some other "thing".
+We call this referred address the `Blessed Tag`.
+Contracts that implement this protocol will define their tags in a unique mapping namespace–for instance a Tag may represent a License, Entitlement, Description, or some other "thing".

-Referential attributes are defined in a top-level contract map, whose keys are set by convention, and could grow in a fashion similar to the [Service Name and Transport Protocol Port Number Registry](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml) used for TCP/UDP ports.
+Tags are defined in a top-level contract map, whose keys are set by convention, and could grow in a fashion similar to the [Service Name and Transport Protocol Port Number Registry](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml) used for TCP/UDP ports.
 Values are maps themselves and include at least an address and type field.

 ## Approach